validatedpatterns/github-actions-library/README.md

 When adding new workflows:

-1. Create a new directory under `.github/workflows/`
-2. Include the workflow YAML file
+1. Add the workflow YAML file to `.github/workflows/`
-3. Add a README.md documenting usage, inputs, and examples
-4. Update this main README with a brief description
+2. Update this main README with full documentation including usage, inputs, and examples